jsnider3/jsnider3.github.io/_posts/2015-08-17-tictactoe.markdown

    because I believe that programmer time and the risk of bugs that naturally comes with more complex code is more expensive than disk space.

-3. Tracking whether the game is currently in “easy mode” should probably be stored in a `Bundle` by `onSaveInstanceState` not in our `SharedPreferences`.
+3. Tracking whether the game is currently in “easy mode” was originally done using `SharedPreferences`, but was refactored to be stored in a `Bundle` by `onSaveInstanceState` in version 1.3.2.
+I then used my Orwellian editor powers to change this blog post accordingly.
-   This will change in the next update.

 4. Of course, this means that if someone plays more than two billion times.
    Parts of their score may start to wrap around to negative two billion.
 If